At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

-We spend about a third of our lives sleeping, and the amount of sleep we need changes as we age.
-If you persistently miss out on getting a good night’s sleep, you’ll increase the risk of contracting chronic conditions like obesity, diabetes and heart disease.
-It’s not just about quantity either.
-Poor quality sleep, or regular interruptions to sleep, can have a detrimental effect on your health.
-And did you know that too much sleep is also bad for you?
+Even though we spend about a third of our lives sleeping, the amount of sleep we need changes as we age.
+However, if you’re regularly missing out on getting a good night’s sleep, you can increase your risk of contracting chronic conditions including:

 How much sleep do we need?

 We’re all different when it comes to sleep.
-Some politicians famously sleep for just four or five hours a night, but this is what the National Sleep Foundation recommends:
+Some politicians like Winston Churchill were famous for saying they only ‘needed’ four or five hours a night.
+But all celebrity legends aside, here’s what the National Sleep Foundation recommends:

 - Newborns 14-17 hours